sdh-dev/ESPHome/README.md

 # ESPHome
-Configurations and automations utilizing ESPHome for home automation
+Configurations and Automations utilizing ESPHome for home automation